dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 * RX 6800
 * RX 6800 XT
 * RX 6900 XT
+  * The XTXH variant (Device ID: `0x73AF`) is supported with WhateverGreen 1.5.2 and spoofing `device-id` to `0x73AE`.

-Note: The XTXH variant (Device ID: `0x73AF`) currently does not work.
-Additionally, some Navi 21 cards currently require the boot argument `agdpmod=pikera` to get a display out.
+Note: Some Navi 21 cards currently require the boot argument `agdpmod=pikera` to get a display out.

 Needed kexts: